Professional practice

 Re Coroin Limited; McKillen v Misland (Cyprus) Limited [2012] EWHC 2343 (Ch).
 Instructed in a dispute between shareholders of Coroin, the owner of Claridges, the Berkeley and the Connaught hotels, concerning, inter alia, the enforcement of a series of bank charges upon alleged default.

 ArcelorMittal USA LLC v Ruia [2020] EWHC 740 (Comm, Henshaw J).
 Acted for individual respondents successfully resisting the grant of freezing order relief on the basis of no good arguable case and no risk of dissipation.
-The applicant has subsequently been required substantially to reframe its claim in unlawful means conspiracy.
+The applicant was subsequently required substantially to reframe its claim in unlawful means conspiracy.

 ArcelorMittal USA LLC v Essar Steel Ltd [2019] EWHC 724 (Comm, Jacobs J).
 Acted for individual respondents to search and Norwich Pharmacal orders obtained in support of a worldwide freezing order, itself intended to support enforcement of an arbitral award.
-The case considers the appropriateness of ancillary relief, and available means for service of a search order.
+The case considered the appropriateness of ancillary relief, and available means for service of a search order.

 Jill Jehan Barley v Graeme Muir [2018] EWHC 619 (QB), and John Bennington Sears v Minco Plc [2016] EWHC 433 (Ch).
 In each case appeared for the Claimant at trial in respect of claims for procurement of investment by alleged fraudulent misrepresentation.

 Barclays Pharmaceutical v Antoine Mekni & Ors (Comm Court, 23 October 2017, Carr J.).
-Appeared on behalf of Barclays Pharmaceutical seeking worldwide freezing and ancillary orders in support of the enforcement of a judgment including as against third parties on the Chabra basis; decision also concerns the disclosure of legal funding information.
+Appeared on behalf of Barclays Pharmaceutical seeking worldwide freezing and ancillary orders in support of the enforcement of a judgment including as against third parties on the Chabra basis; the decision also concerns the disclosure of legal funding information.

 Ras Al Khaimah Investment Authority v Bestfort Development LLC [2016] EWCA Civ 1099.
 Successfully obtained security for costs in ancillary freezing order proceedings brought by entities associated with the government of Ras Al Khaimah.
 In addition, in Ras Al Khaimah Investment Authority v Bestfort v Ors [2017] EWCA Civ 1014; [2018] 1 W.L.R.
-1099.
+1099, substantially resisted the grant of ancillary freezing and other relief.

 Pugachev v Diligence LLC.
 Brought proceedings on behalf of Sergei Pugachev in respect of the perceived threat to his life and limb caused by the installation of tracking devices by investigators and claimed to have caused him to flee the jurisdiction.